Federal (Student Loan) Forgiveness Figures

 President Biden has approved student loan relief to low- to middle-income borrowers for up to $10,000 in federal student loan relief (up to $20,000 if you received a Pell Grant).

 *Unfortunately, a court order has paused/blocked student loan relief payments, but applications are still being accepted and will be reviewed so they are ready to be acted upon when the block has been removed.
+The Supreme Court justices agreed to hear oral arguments in the case in February, with a decision expected by June.

 NOW!
 The deadline to apply is December 31, 2023, but apply as soon as possible.
-It is being advised that you apply before November 15, 2022 to be sure your relief can be received* before the suspension on student loan payments ends in January 2023.

 Complete the brief application and submit.
 All you need to enter is your name, social security number, date of birth, phone number, and email.
 It takes less than five minutes to apply!
 You will be contacted if more information is needed or notified by your student loan servicer when your relief has been applied*.